Sometimes, an APP may want to validate an account by asking it to sign a predefined text string (challenge) with one of its keys.

 This can be useful if the APP uses a front-end/back-end infrastructure.
 The APP front-end asks the PKSA to sign a message with one of the account's keys, then send it to its back-end when it makes API calls related to the account.
 The back-end can then validate the signed challenge against the account public key.

 the HAS provides the APP with a request identifier (uuid) and its expiration time (expire) in a challenge_wait message.

 the PKSA checks if it can decrypt the payload and prompts the user to approve or reject the challenge

-- 6.the user approves the challenge.
-(For clarity, challenge refusal is not depicted in the above diagram.
-The flow would be the same but with a
+For clarity, transaction refusal is not depicted in the above diagram.
+The flow would be the same but with a sign_nack message.